Helen Hope

-Helen Hope (1677 – 19 April 1768) was a Scottish forester and countess of Haddington through marriage.
+Helen Hope, Countess of Haddington (1677 – 19 April 1768) was a Scottish forester.
 She planted many trees in Haddingtonshire and created Binning Wood at Tyninghame.

 Early life

 Helen Hope was born to Lady Margaret Hamilton and John Hope in Kirkliston, Linlithgowshire.
-She was baptized on 28 September 1677.
+She was baptised on 28 September 1677.
 Hope's brother Charles was born in 1681 and later became a peer and governor of the Bank of Scotland.
 When she was five, her father drowned whilst travelling with the Duke of York (later to be King James VII of Scotland).
-Her mother arranged her marriage to her first cousin Thomas Hamilton, 6th Earl of Haddington in 1696, at which point she became the countess of Haddington.